LightningCreations/lclib/doc/Time.md

 The conversion sequence `std::chrono::clock_cast<instant_clock>(std::chrono::clock_cast<std::chrono::system_clock>(tp))` shall result in the instant that is equal to tp.

 Until 1.3: Defined as `std::chrono::system_clock`.
-If `std::chrono::system_clock::epoch()` does not represent the unix epoch the behavior of calling any clock sensitive methods of Instant, including the now factory method and the now constructor, is undefined.
-In C++20 mode, this is guaranteed by the standard.
+If the epoch of `std::chrono::system_clock` does not represent the unix epoch the behavior of calling any clock sensitive methods of Instant, including the now factory method and the now constructor, is undefined.
+As of C++20 this is guaranteed by the standard.

-If `instant_clock` satisfies *TrivialClock*, then the now constructor and now factory methods of Instant are noexcept.
+If `instant_clock` satisfies *TrivialClock*, then the now constructor and now factory methods of Instant are declared noexcept(true).

 ### enum class ChronoUnit ###